 - ECE 477 - Photonic Devices and Systems

-- ECE 770 - Special Topics in Antenna and Microwave Theory
+- ECE 770 - Top in Antenna & Micro Theory

 - Nitsche, Wolfgang H and Kim, Na Young and Roumpos, Georgios and Schneider, Christian and Höfling, Sven and Forchel, Alfred and Yamamoto, Yoshihisa, Spatial correlation of two-dimensional bosonic multimode condensates, Physical Review A, 93(5), 2016